SAE-Geneve/923-4FSC0PF001-Summative/README.md

 * **runtime issues :** program compiles, run but crashes after a while
 * **functional issues:** program compiles, run but does not do what it is expected, compare with description and video

-use all tools on your disposal, debug windows and tabs, breakpoints, or your own projects and lecture ressources.
+### if you do not succeed to fix all required issues, you can download the following repository.
+As a consequence, your maximum note will be automatically truncated to 5.

 ## Task 2 : Factorize
 * Create the following class : game, projectile, invader, starship and move the related code
-  * ``Game`` class has at least :
+  * ``Game`` class handle the core programing elements :
     * 1 method setup : setup SFML variable and others classes
-    * 1 method loop : handle all cyclic
+    * 1 method loop : handle all the cyclic and repeated programming elements
     * data structures
-    * Input events
+    * input events (trigerring other classes)
   * ``Projectile`` class handle ALL programming elements required to handle a single projectile logic entity
     * autonomus move functions
     * Graphical definition